DiveAdviceTravel Logo web Dive Advice Travel

-Duke of York
+Duke Of York

 The elegant 36-metre (118-foot) Duke of York is one of the Maldives spa ships.
 She and sister-ship, Conte Max, have been concentrating on central atolls trips, but have added extreme south trips.

-A word from Dom : "A classic yacht.
+A word from Dom : “A classic yacht.
 Definitely amongst my top choices in the Maldives.
 Refined styling, excellent food and super guides.
-Be ready to be pampered!".....
+Be ready to be pampered!”
 Dominick Macan

-• Duke Of York Stern
+On Board Duke Of York

-• 2 upper deck TWIN staterooms
+2 upper deck TWIN staterooms

 2 twin beds & (1 with picture window overlooking the stern)